 - More: See which services rank on our best Netflix VPN list

-Privacy obsessives will, however, be pleased to note that ProtonVPN offers Tor over VPN, which integrates your connection with the anonymous Tor network.
+Privacy obsessives will be pleased to note that ProtonVPN offers Tor over VPN, which integrates your connection with the anonymous Tor network.
 In a single click, all data is routed through the Tor network which gives the user an extra layer of privacy as well as access to Onion sites.
 Other than NordVPN, we can’t name many VPNs that offer this as an integrated feature.

 And, finally, in January 2020 ProtonVPN went through an independent audit by SEC Consult.
 The results were impressive, with just 11 issues found over all apps, none of which being high-risk.

 While that might sound worrying, these audits are incredibly thorough, and when vulnerabilities are identified, it allows the developers to address them.
+And, thanks to the fact the apps are all open-source too, anyone interested can verify the fixes made.

 How fast is ProtonVPN?